 Before making a purchase decision to buy a vehicle, weighing your available options is important.
-The bottom line is that everyone has different needs & that every vehicle available for sale should be evaluated on a case by case basis.
+The bottom line is that everyone has different needs and that every vehicle available for sale should be evaluated on a case by case basis.
 That being said, there are some criteria to consider when trying to choose between searching for a used vehicle or one from a salvage auction.

 Hidden Costs at the Used Car Lot